 As mentioned above, the release is only the first step.
 It’s crucial that released prisoners also have the tools and support needed once they reenter society.

-The reentry resources offered by LPP focus on ensuring that their constituents have financial support for things like housing, medical needs, transportation, employability trainings, and financial wellness counseling.
+The offered by LPP focus on ensuring that their constituents have financial support for things like housing, medical needs, transportation, employability trainings, and financial wellness counseling.

 They also offer scholarship opportunities for those interested in pursuing careers in the now legal cannabis industry.